-- To provide for over expenditure of a previous financial year; - To build up cash reserves for future major capital outlays; and - To equalise expenditure patterns.
+- The use of funds generated by an estimated surplus, i.e. to increase cash balances or deposits, or to lower bank overdrafts and reduce accumulated unauthorised expenditure; - To provide for over expenditure of a previous financial year; - To build up cash reserves for future major capital outlays; and - To equalise expenditure patterns.

-3. Budget process and the Medium-Term Expenditure Framework
+3. Budget process and the Medium-Term Expenditure Framework (MTEF)